 WSJT-X implements JT9, a new mode designed especially for the LF, MF, and HF bands, as well as the popular mode JT65.
 Both modes were designed for making reliable, confirmed QSOs under extreme weak-signal conditions.
 They use nearly identical message structure and source encoding.
 JT65 was designed for EME (“moonbounce”) on the VHF/UHF bands and has also proved very effective for worldwide QRP communication at HF; in contrast, JT9 is optimized for HF and lower frequencies.
 JT9 is about 2 dB more sensitive than JT65A while using less than 10% of the bandwidth.
-World-wide QSOs are possible with power levels of a few watts and compromise antennas.
+With either mode, world-wide QSOs are possible with power levels of a few watts and compromise antennas.
 A 2 kHz slice of spectrum is essentially full when occupied by ten JT65 signals.
 As many as 100 JT9 signals can fit into the same space, without overlap.

 WSJT-X offers a "bi-lingual" operating mode in which you can transmit and receive JT65 and JT9 signals, switching between modes automatically as needed.
 Displayed bandwidth can be as large as 5 kHz.
 If your receiver has as upper-sideband filter at least 4 kHz wide, you can have all the typical JT65 and JT9 activity on screen at once, available for making QSOs with a click of the mouse.
 Even with standard SSB-width IF filters, switching between JT65 and JT9 modes is quick and convenient.
-Be sure to read the online WSJT-X User's Guide.

-Macintosh OS X: Thanks to G4KLA:
+Macintosh OS X:

 Installation instructions for version 1.4 can be found here in the User Guide.
 Download the package file appropriate for your system: